davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 ## RDS & Aurora Security

-- At-rest encryption for the primary and replica databases van be enabled using AWS KMS.
+- At-rest encryption for the primary and replica databases can be enabled using AWS KMS.
 - If the primary is not encrypted, the replicas cannot be.
 - Encrypting a current non-encrypted DB requires saving a snapshot and restoring as encrypted.
 - In-flight encryption, by default, uses TLS.
 - IAM Authentication: Can use IAM Roles to connect to the database so don't have to use a username/password.
 - Security Groups: can be setup to control access to the database ports, etc.
-- No SSH available exception on RDS Customer
+- No SSH available except on RDS Custom for Oracle and SQL Server.
 - Audit logs, e.g. of queries can be enabled (optionally sent to CloudWatch for longer retention).

 ## RDS Proxy